Economics

 L11 Econ 4151 Applied Econometrics

 Introduction to econometrics as it is applied in microeconomics.
 Emphasis is on hands-on implementation of the models covered in the course.
 Topics related to the analysis of microeconomic data include cross-section and panel data linear models and robust inference; instrumental variables estimation; simultaneous equation models; models for discrete choice; and truncation, censoring and sample selection models.
-The Friday "A" subsection is an opportunity to get assistance with the STATA-based assignments, via a TA-led help session.
-Attendance at the subsection is recommended, but not required.
-Prerequisites: Econ 4011 and Econ 413.
-Math 309 is recommended.
+Prerequisite: Econ 4011 and Econ 413 (Math 309 is recommended).
+Students should co-enroll in the "A" subsection.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S